A feed of everything Purdue Hackers members have shipped.

 i finally wrote up a blog for a hackathon i did a few months ago -- we ran distributed training using webcams as the communication medium:

-@Renovic 3D printed custom motor mounts that are wayyy easier to align, and since alignment was our main bottleneck, we can now go way faster:
+unknown-user 3D printed custom motor mounts that are wayyy easier to align, and since alignment was our main bottleneck, we can now go way faster:

 qter-project/qter3bf18d6 Rhai macros work in the qter compiler!!!!
 Essentially this means that we can now do inline metaprogramming in QAT using a real programming language.
 In particular, our subtraction operation is implemented as a rhai macro, meaning that we can now compile and run our fibonacci program!